dhsc-govuk/Get-Adult-Social-Care-Data/README.md

 `hk run check`

+These will only run against the front/backend if there are staged changes.
 These checks will also be run upon committing.

 N.B.
 Changes to these hooks can be made to the `hk.pkl` file, make sure to run `hk install` after any changes to the file.